NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/data_transfer_overview.rst

-Globus Connect Service is available on all RDHPCS systems (Hera, Niagara, Jet, PPAN, Gaea, Orion and Hercules) and we encourage its use over a other methods whenever possible.
+Globus Connect Service is available on all RDHPCS systems (Hera, Niagara, Jet, PPAN, Gaea, Orion and Hercules) and we encourage its use over other methods whenever possible.
 Globus Connect Service is used to transfer data between 2 Globus endpoints.
 A Globus endpoint is a file transfer location (computer/server) accessible to Globus.
 To transfer data, use your browser to connect to the Globus app,